Thyroid disease affects 1 in 14 Australians. Find out how you can help THYROID WA increase awareness in the community. Get involved. Volunteer!

 Volunteers are the mainstay of the support group.
 Without Volunteer involement and commitment the support group would not function.
 Contact Us for more information.

-For more information contact the Coeliac WA on 9451 9255 or visit their website www.coeliac.org.au
+For more information contact Coeliac WA or visit their website www.coeliac.org.au

 SECRET FACEBOOK GROUP

 Like to chat with others with a similar thyroid experience?
 Join THYROID WA secret FB group. https://www.facebook.com/ThyroidWA If you or a family member has thyroid disease, jump on the THYROID WA Facebook page and ask to join the group via MESSAGE.
 The main purpose is to support others and perhaps swap your thyroid health journey.
 You need to be a thyroid sufferer.

 If you have a technical question you can CONTACT US via the www.thyroidwa.com

 THYROID HEALTH AWARENESS TALKS - THYROID WA provide free talks to Community Groups.
 Bookings are now being taken.
 So if your community would like to know more about thyroid health then please Contact Us with your request and a Volunteer will get back to you.
 Remember THYROID WA is operated entirely by Volunteers and we will endeavor to reply in a timely fashion.